JuliaLang/Pkg.jl/docs/src/getting-started.md

 ```

 If you have been following this guide it is likely that the packages installed are at the latest version
 so `up` will not do anything.
-Below we show the status output in the case where we delibirately have installed
+Below we show the status output in the case where we deliberately have installed
 an old version of the Example package and then upgrade it:

 ```julia-repl